manansaini/sandbox/docs/assignment.md

        cd to the path /etc/ssh/sshd_config and updated the below changes:
        PermitRootLogin no
+       after making the changes restart the SSH using: service ssh restart

 - b) disable ssh password based login

+        cd /etc/ssh/sshd_config

+        #PasswordAuthentication yes
+        comment it and change it to NO

+        PasswordAuthentication no

+        then restarted the ssh service
+       $ service ssh restart

 - c) create a user for yourself and include the user in the **sudo** group

+        $ adduser <username>
+        $ adduser <username> sudo

+        another way to add into sudo group is:
+        $ (sudo) usermod -aG <groupname> <username>

 - d) ensure that all the packages installed below are locked to the version installed, however, security updates need to be installed on every run
 - e) implement a firewall to restrict network access (ports only)